HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Best solution: UV-C light (kills mold on coil) + HEPA (captures spores in air)

-Chicago's construction boom means airborne particulates citywide.
+Chicagos construction boom means airborne particulates citywide.
 Demolition, road work, new builds.
+Especially noticable in Logan Square, Wicker Park, and Humboldt Park right now.

 Best solution: HEPA or electronic air cleaner